 1. Start With a Simple System

 Beginners often make the mistake of choosing a hydroponic system that is too complicated.
 It’s recommended that you start with a simple system like the Deep Water Culture (DWC), Wick System, or Kratky Method, as they have minimal moving parts and are easy to set up and maintain.
-I personally think Kratky is best for beginners.
+I personally think Kratky is best for beginners because it requires no pumps or electricity.
+If you want a step-by-step walkthrough, check out our guide on the easiest and cheapest hydroponic system you can start today to build your first Kratky setup for under twenty dollars.

 2. Not Monitoring pH Levels Regularly